BB2ME #7 – You gain one true advantage when you grow old

 What about you?

 What are you investing in these days?
 Are you training for your next race?
 Or are you sitting on the couch watching Netflix like most Americans?
-I challenge you to invest your time in an activity that brings you joy, whether that is strumming a guitar or playing soccer.
+I challenge you to invest your time in an activity that brings you joy, whether strumming a guitar or playing soccer.
 It will pay off in the long run.

 If you live long enough and keep training you just may win a prize.